yanzhudd/aaz-dev-tools/docs/pages/usage/customization.md

 ```

 ## How to support cross-subscription or cross-tenant?
-It can be easily implemented by codegen framework, just declare the format of a parameter via template:
+It can be easily implemented by codegen framework, just declare the format of a parameter via `AAZResourceIdArgFormat` which will handle the cross-subscription/tenant ID from the argument.
+The template will auto complete the ID value from the placeholder names:
 ```python
 @classmethod
 def _build_arguments_schema(cls, *args, **kwargs):